Zotri/iot_thermo/README.md

-## Project technical tools
+## Project technical tools related to the APP

 - MQTT mosquitto.
 Home installation
-- D1 mini microcontroller + temp sensor
+- D1 mini microcontroller + temp sensor + relay switch
-- HiveMQ java library
+- HiveMQ java library + http/https connecter interface

+## Restrictions

+- The application is set at minimum comlexity to connect and disconnect based on a static topic url.
+- Few Error handlers.
+- Conversion from string to float or parsing values is done with error handling and will stop the application if it happens.
+- NumberPicker is a programmable java class imported to this project not done by me!

+## Future Release

+- Handling User insertions.
+- Make resiellient xml-layout (constraint or relative not combination between more than that)